edgedb/easy-edgedb/README.md

   # There's no link to Vampire inside MinorVampire...
 }
 ```

+Since there's no `link master -> Vampire`, how do we go backwards to see the `Vampire` type that links to it?

 This is where reverse links come in, where we use `.<` instead of `.` and specify the type we are looking for: `[IS Vampire]`.